 If you can see there is a problem then now is the time for action – even if you don’t know exactly what’s wrong.

 The first stage involves working with your in-house IT team and external providers to come up with a plan of action.
 The main aim at this stage is to protect your business and the data and information of your customers.

 A total lock-down could be the best approach, turning off all systems until you get a handle on what has happened.
 You may be able to isolate systems to contain the hack.
 It all depends on the problem itself.

 If you work with external providers let them know as soon as possible that your systems are compromised.
 A vulnerability in one area of the system can quickly spread to others.

 Hopefully your supplier will be there to answer the call.
 At Principal, our dedicated UK contact centre means that there is someone on hand to speak to you about any security concerns and take immediate action.

 Don’t forget to keep your staff aware and involved, particularly those who deal directly with customers.
 A breach may not necessarily destroy all of your systems, but it could damage your reputation, so stay on top of communications internally and externally.

 There is a growing trend for ransomware attacks on SMEs.
 In such a situation hackers essentially take hostage of your data, and attempt to sell it back to you.
-Internet security experts Kaspersky estimate that 750,000 of its users were victims of such hacks in 2015.

 In such a situation, recognise that you’re dealing with criminals who have no interest in you, your business or your data – they just want your money.